 What are the typical treatments for dry eyes?

 There are a wide range of treatments ranging from over the counter products to specialty laser procedures.
-Many times using artificial tears and vitamin supplements can help boost the tear film.
+Many times we start with using artificial tears and vitamin supplements that can help boost the tear film.
 There are prescription eye drops that can aid in tear production as well as laser procedures for patients with more advanced dry eye.
-More about Dry Eyes…

 Are there any recommendations to help people avoid dry eye?

-Of course – stay hydrated and making sure you consume enough water each day.
+Of course – start by staying hydrated and making sure you consume enough water each day.
 Additionally, take breaks from your computer and smart phone.
 I recommend the 20/20/20 Rule – take a 20 second break every 20 minutes and look 20 feet away and blink your eyes.
 Finally, wearing sunglasses is critical to protecting the surface of the eye and the eyelids from UV exposure.
-More about Dry Eyes…